nightintoxicated/lsl/README.md

 # lsl

 lsl is a wrapper around ls to make the output a little bit more organised and easier to digest.
+It really shines in large folders with lots of files and sub directories.

 to install: